kateAlmonte/kateAlmonte/README.md

 - 🔭 I’m currently working on our Final project
 - 📫 How to reach me: You can email me at 20210022962@my.xu.edu.ph
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love toron, and I enjoy playing darts and play volleyball
+- ⚡ Fun fact: I love toron, and I enjoy playing darts and volleyball

 ✨ 🙏 Manifesting to graduate.
 AMDG! 🎓💫

 ## FUN FACT
-- 🦆 Fun fact: I share my home with a cute little duck who’s basically part of the family :D
+- 🦆 Fun fact: I share my home with a cute little duck who’s already part of the family :D